DataDog/integrations-extras/ilert/README.md

 - Trigger and resolve incidents from Datadog
 - Tackle incidents and set up escalation policies as they occur
 - Set up a daily reminder of who is on-call
-- Export metrics from Datadog to ilert to provide information about the health of your services on ilert status pages

 ## Setup